 - Withheld Funds and Account Terminations: First Data has been known to be a bit trigger-happy when it comes to holding funds or terminating accounts.
 You’re going to want to learn how to avoid holds and minimize chargebacks, if you plan on signing up with FD.

 - Enhanced Billback: They’re also known for using a billing technique called enhanced billback, which isn’t the most transparent billing method.
 Check out our article about it.

 There are plenty of video testimonials and customer success stories on the First Data website, all of which seem like authentic endorsements.
 If you check them out, you will also notice that they don’t necessarily say that First Data has the lowest rates, they focus more on the huge number of processing services and solutions offered.

 In many ways, it’s not fair to compare First Data to our favorite little providers like Dharma Merchant Services.
 FD is selling to a completely different market, and their offerings reflect this.
 While they do have surprisingly good quality customer service, you’ll never get the kind of intimate attention from First Data that you can find from a smaller company.
 If you run a small business and want that kind of attention, I’d recommend you look elsewhere.

 For big companies looking for the largest range of services and the most processing power, look no further!
 First Data is just enormous and their products and services are of the highest quality you’re likely to find anywhere in the industry.
 If you have complex processing needs and are willing to pay a little extra to find solutions, you’ll love FD.

 I’m comfortable giving First Data a solid four stars.
 While they don’t go the extra mile to suit every small business, they do offer quality processing.
-If you’re interested in checking out some of our five star processors, take a look at our awesome comparison chart.
+If you’re interested in checking out some of our five-star processors, take a look at our awesome merchant account comparison chart.
 And for a reliably fair First Data account, head over to Payment Depot.